 Agents Used for Pain Relief

 There are many painkilling medications available.
 Research shows that aggressive pain relief can help patients better manage cancer treatment symptoms.
-For example, reducing pain in elderly cancer patients may markedly lower their fatigue levels, and improve other symptoms as well.
+For example, reducing pain in older people with cancer may markedly lower their fatigue levels, and improve other symptoms as well.

 Opioids are the most potent painkillers.
-The correct use of these strong medications is very important for reaching acceptable pain relief and preventing a toxic response.
+The correct dosing, timing, and use of these strong medications is very important for reaching acceptable pain relief and preventing a toxic response.
 For example, the long-lasting version of oxycodone (OxyContin) must be swallowed whole.
 Chewing, inhaling, or injecting it can create a deadly overdose.
 Patients on opioid medications should be closely monitored to prevent abuse and addiction.

 - National Cancer Institute -- www.cancer.gov